-Finally, writing your goals down can also help you to prioritize your actions and to develop a plan for achieving your goals.
-When you write your goals down, you can organize them in terms of priority and importance, and you can create a step-by-step plan for achieving each goal.
+Finally, writing your goals down can also help you to prioritise your actions and to develop a plan for achieving your goals.
+When you write your goals down, you can organise them in terms of priority and importance, and you can create a step-by-step plan for achieving each goal.
 So if you want to stay focused, motivated, and on track, start writing your goals down.

 Plan for your money goals

 Once you have set five goals, it’s time to break down each goal and make a schedule.
 Let’s say your goal is to save an extra $5,000 over the next 12 months.
 Whatever it is you are planning for, you’ll need save $416 a month or $104 a week.